sing-group/seda/seda-docs/source/operations.rst

 Grow sequences
 --------------

-This operation allows to grow sequences by merging those sequences with the specified *‘Minimum overlapping’* units (i.e. nucleotides or amino acids).
+This operation allows sequences to grow or expand sequences by merging those sequences with the specified *‘Minimum overlapping’* units (i.e. nucleotides or amino acids).

 .. figure:: images/operations/grow-sequences/1.png
    :align: center